bananacode1234/MultiInstances/README.md

 ## How to use it

 1. Start the app
-2. Click "Toggle Mutex" or press Space to allow multiple instances
+2. Click the toggle button or press Space to allow multiple instances
 3. Launch Roblox as normal
 4. Launch additional Roblox windows as needed